deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 Quite a lot of notebooks which are relevant for KB74-OPSCHALER have been created by me.
 Most started out as smaller notebooks, to learn the programming techniques required for the job.
 Later on a lot of the smaller notebooks have been combined in larger important notebooks.
 Important notebooks have been marked with (!), really important ones are marked with (!!).
 These (!!) are notebooks that contain main code for KB74-OPSCHALER.
 I basically have done everything from extracting the raw data from multiple sources, to cleaning and combining it to two usable Pandas DataFrame (10s and 1H resolution).
 Besides this i also did all the preprocessing and created all the models that are used for the gas consumption prediction.

-## Presentable (final) notebooks in order
+## Most relevant notebooks
 * Data preparation & cleaning
 This is the process of preparing the raw data for analysis, getting the data in user friendly DataFrames.
 The raw data consists of sensor data per dwelling, smartmeter data per dwelling and KNMI weather data of a station in Rotterdam.
 The smartmeter dataframes consists of merged electricity and gasmeter frames.
 Certain datafiles are in nested folders, with each file having a uniqiue name.
 The file types are both `.csv` and `.xlsx`.
-  * 1. Reading in the KNMI weather data files, combining them into one DataFrame and transforming datetime information using Pandas and glob.
+  * (1)    Reading in the KNMI weather data files, combining them into one DataFrame and transforming datetime information using Pandas and glob.
 [Link to the notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/KNMI/1.KNMI_high_resolution_combining_dfs.ipynb)

-  * 2. The main data preperation notebook, here Dask has been used to run as many parts of the code in parallel over multiple CPU cores.
+  * (2)     The main data preperation notebook, here Dask has been used to run as many parts of the code in parallel over multiple CPU cores.
 This parallelization is visualized in a gif below.
 The list below contains the things that have been done in this notebook.
 [Link to the notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Dask/Dask%20data%20processing.ipynb)

       <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/dask.gif"> </p>